nealenssle/nealenssle.github.io/pages/readme.md

 ## Outside of work

-I’m happily married and the proud father of two pretty amazing youngsters, Anna and Noah.
-In my free time I enjoy hiking, camping, reading, the occasional romp through Skyrim, and playing D&D when I can find time.
-I volunteer on the board of directors at Flagstaff Academy, where the kids attend charter school (though Anna is now off to high school in the fall!).
+I’m happily married and the proud father of two pretty amazing youngsters.
+In my free time I enjoy hiking, camping, reading, the occasional romp through Skyrim, and playing D&D with family and friends when I can find the time.
+I used to volunteer on the board of directors at Flagstaff Academy, where the kids attended charter school.
 I also generally try to help Tara, my amazing wife, shine as an elementary school special-education teacher in the St. Vrain Valley School District.
-The four of us, along with [Oliver](https://www.icloud.com/photos/#0IMlKR8s0YGCEJyMLNcxCDxKw) the cat, live in sunny Longmont, Colorado.
+The four of us, along with Oliver the cat, live in sunny Longmont, Colorado.

 <a class="anchor" name="reading-anchor"></a>